browserengineering/book/book/scripts.md

     if self.event("submit", elt): return
 ```

-There isn\'t any action associated with the `change` event on input
+There's no action associated with the `change` event on input areas,
-areas, so we don\'t need to modify that.
+so we don\'t need to modify that.^[You can't stop the browser from
+changing the value: it's already changed when the event handler is run.]

-Now we can go back to `comment.js` and add a global variable tracking
+With this change, `comment.js` can use a global variable to track
 whether or not submission is allowed:

 ``` {.javascript}